Welcome to The Climbing Dictionary !!!

 Tunnel

-A tunnel through or hourglass shape in the rock that allows a runner or cord to be fed through for protection.
+A tunnel through or hourglass shape in the rock that allows a runner or cord to be fed

 (d) Sanduhr, (f) Lunule, (i) Clessidra, (nl) Zandloper, (e) Túnel